Woodie-W/Woodie-W.github.io/_pages/about.md

 I'm currently an undergraduate student majoring in Computer Science and Technology at Northwestern Polytechnical University (NWPU).

-I participated in the Mathematics Olympiad during my years at Chengdu No. 7 High School.
-Although the outcome was modest, this training laid a profound foundation for my analytical thinking and fast-learning capabilities, empowering my subsequent journey in scientific research and various contests.
+I participated in the Mathematics Olympiad during my years at Chengdu No. 7 High School, that laid a profound foundation for my analytical thinking and fast-learning capabilities, empowering my subsequent journey in scientific research and various contests.
 I also took additional courses in Advanced Algebra, Operations Research, Convex Optimization, and other specialized mathematics courses.

 In recent years, I have actively begun exploring my research interests.
 I am extremely fortunate to study quantum machine learning under the guidance of [Prof. Qianli Zhou](https://jszy.nwpu.edu.cn/2025010088.html), where I have completed my first academic paper.